ESMValGroup/ESMValTool/doc/sphinx/source/input.rst

 A collection of readily CMORized OBS and OBS6 datasets can be accessed directly on CEDA/JASMIN and DKRZ.
-At CEDA/JASMIN OBS and OBS6 data is stored in the `esmeval` Group Workspace (GWS), and to be granted read (and execute) permissions to the GWS, one must apply at https://accounts.jasmin.ac.uk/services/group_workspaces/esmeval/ ; after permission has been granted, the user is encouraged to use the data in `/gws/nopw/j04/esmeval/obsdata-v2` locally, but not move it to minimize both data transfers and stale disk usage; to note that Tier 3 data is subject to data protection restrictions;
-the GWS is adminstered by [Valeriu Predoi](mailto:valeriu.predoi@ncas.ac.uk) for further inquiries.
+At CEDA/JASMIN OBS and OBS6 data is stored in the `esmeval` Group Workspace (GWS), and to be granted read (and execute) permissions to the GWS, one must apply at https://accounts.jasmin.ac.uk/services/group_workspaces/esmeval/ ; after permission has been granted, the user is encouraged to use the data locally, and not move it elsewhere, to minimize both data transfers and stale disk usage; to note that Tier 3 data is subject to data protection restrictions; for further inquiries, the GWS is adminstered by [Valeriu Predoi](mailto:valeriu.predoi@ncas.ac.uk).

 Using a CMORizer script
 -----------------------